 We believe that no one should face financial hardship in later life.
-By 2027 we will have improved the lives of one million older people.

 Independent Age's history and expertise are rooted in alleviating financial hardship in later life; supporting people facing financial hardship has been our priority since our foundation.
 In the past decade, we have developed our expertise on poverty in later life with numerous reports, comprehensive information and advice offers, and our campaigns and communications.